5-Year Energy Conservation Plan, 30% Reduction in Energy Use

-In September 2008 the County Office Building on McIntire Road earned the EPA’s ENERGY STAR label for energy efficiency, which means that this building uses at least 35% less energy than the average building of its size and use.
+The County Office Building on 5th St. earned the EPA's ENERGY STAR label for energy efficiency in October 2010.
+The McIntire Road office building had earned the label in in September 2008.
+This means that both of those buildings are in the 75th percentile or higher of Energy Star ratings and that they use at least 35% less energy than the average building of their size and use.

 We have conducted energy audits, employed energy efficient technologies, and conducted training for employees on best practices.

-Efforts to reduce energy consumption in County office buildings will directly support the County’s commitment to climate protection.
+Efforts to reduce energy consumption in County office buildings are ongoing and will directly support the County’s commitment to climate protection.

 Learn more from the Department of Energy: